eezstreet/d2rlint/README.md

 examine the tab-delimited spreadsheet ("Excel") files and JSON string tables for Diablo II: Resurrected, and make note of any errors.

+It is partially backwards compatible with Legacy.
+See below.

 This is designed to be the direct successor of Paul Siramy's D2TxtAnalyzer.

 ## For users